itsmarsss/image-similarity-analyzer/README.md

 ## 📄 Project Background

-This tool was developed as part of a technical report analyzing image similarity metrics for evaluating AI-generated content, particularly face-swap and self-swap transformations.
+This tool was developed as part of a technical report analyzing image similarity metrics for evaluating AI-generated content, particularly body-swap and self-swap transformations.
 The project demonstrates the effectiveness of combining multiple computer vision approaches (pixel-level, semantic, and pose-based analysis) to provide comprehensive image comparison capabilities.

 ## 📊 Scoring System